piercelamb/ml_all/README.md

 Activate the environment with:

-`conda activate cs7641`
+`conda activate randomized_optimization`

 At this point I would open `clean.py` in your editor to see which learner(s) is/are going to run.
 To easily get there do a find for either `run_ford` or `run_shoppers`.
 Once you're happy with what's running execute the below:

-`path-to-conda-python clean.py shoppers-or-ford`
+`path-to-conda-python main.py`

 An example being:

-`/Users/plamb/opt/miniconda3/envs/cs7641/bin/python clean.py ford`

-cd Documents/Personal/Academic/Georgia\ Tech/Classes/ML/hw/supervised_learning/

-***
-## Unsupervised Learning
+`/Users/plamb/opt/miniconda3/envs/randomized_optimization/bin/python main.py`